QuBenhao/LeetCode/problems/problems_2982/problem.md

 # 2982.
-Find Longest Special Substring That Occurs Thrice II
+Find Longest Special Substring That Occurs Thrice II [Rating: 1772.95]

 <p>You are given a string <code>s</code> that consists of lowercase English letters.</p>